My 5 Disciplines for a Triathalon

 Managing T1D for the last four years has taken endless planning and experimenting.
 It has brought tears, challenges and failures, but it has also made me acutely aware of not only the capabilities of our bodies and their intricate, varied response to nutrition and exercise, but ultimately the amazing power of the mind.

-A diabetic’s aim is to maintain blood glucose readings between 72-144 mg/dL4-8 mmol/L which is achievable with carefully calculated insulin injections and sugar monitoring.
+A diabetic’s aim is to maintain blood glucose readings between 72-144 mg/dL4-8 mmol/L which is achievable with carefully calculated insulin injections and blood sugar monitoring.
 However, this isn’t a perfect, fail-proof system.
 Too much insulin will bring your blood sugar too low, leaving you confused, weak, disorientated, shaky and if severe will manifest in seizures, result in brain damage and death.
-Insufficient insulin results in high blood sugar, severe dehydration and electrolyte abnormalities, irritation, fatigue and if prolonged can result in diabetic ketoacidosis (DKA), coma or even death.
+Insufficient insulin results in high blood sugar, severe dehydration and electrolyte abnormalities, irritation, fatigue and if prolonged can result in diabetic ketoacidosis (DKA), coma, or even death.

 Since severe complications lie on either side of the scale, managing diabetes is a constant balancing game to find this 72-144 mg/dL4-8 mmol/L sweet zone.
-This is challenging on your average day, then add in three forms of exercise, a dash of adrenaline and your glucose requirements are completely out of whack.
+This is challenging on your average day, then add in three forms of exercise, a dash of adrenaline and your blood glucose requirements are completely out of whack.
 To help, I use a special device called Dexcom which is continuous glucose monitoring (CGM) system which reads my blood sugars every five minutes.

 For race day of 70.3 Ironman Durban, I had two nutrition plans.
-A plan structured around low blood glucose which involved carbohydrates and gels as well as a plan for if my sugar surged high, which included low sugar, low carbohydrate alternatives from Keto Sports Nutrition.
+A plan structured around low blood glucose which involved carbohydrates and gels as well as a plan for if my blood sugar surged high, which included low blood sugar, low carbohydrate alternatives from Keto Sports Nutrition.
 Confidence comes in the form of preparation.
 Everything else on race day was beyond my control.
-I had a low carb dinner the night before so that my sugar levels stayed in range while I slept and to ensure waking on a good blood sugar.
+I had a low carb dinner the night before so that my blood sugar levels stayed in range while I slept and to ensure waking on a good blood sugar.

 Breakfast was a smoothie comprising of a carefully measured 20 grams of carbohydrates.
-I injected 4 units of insulin, a higher dose than normal, but I expected my nerves and adrenaline to shoot my sugar high.
+I injected 4 units of insulin, a higher dose than normal, but I expected my nerves and adrenaline to shoot my blood sugar high.

 I arrived at transition with the perfect blood glucose reading, celebrating with little inside victory dance and a few childish, internal cheers: “Nailed it, Trace you the bomb, Diabetes you lose, I win.”
 To which diabetes casually smirked, “Oh really?”
-Within 15 minutes of arrival the nerves hit, adrenaline and cortisol pumped around my body and my sugars shot to 252 mg/dL14 mmol/L and continued rising.
+Within 15 minutes of arrival the nerves hit, adrenaline and cortisol pumped around my body and my blood sugars shot to 252 mg/dL14 mmol/L and continued rising.